devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 A: State locking.

 **Q: Does `sensitive = true` protect a value inside the state file itself?**
-A: No — it only suppresses display in CLI output; the state backend needs its own protection.
+A: No, it only suppresses display in CLI output; the state backend needs its own protection.

 If you can answer all six without hesitating, in your own words, you're ready.